Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Desember 2024 22.29.03 UTC
+- WIB: Rabu, 11 Desember 2024 23.34.34 UTC
-- WITA: Rabu, 11 Desember 2024 23.29.03 UTC
+- WITA: Kamis, 12 Desember 2024 00.34.34 UTC
-- WIT: Kamis, 12 Desember 2024 00.29.03 UTC
+- WIT: Kamis, 12 Desember 2024 01.34.34 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success